Schw4lbe/CSV-Processing/dev-log.md

 ### new topics

-- query table data in frontend
 - update, delete db data

 ### initial steps to create prototype

-- query csv data and send to frontend
-- display csv data in table
 - make data changeable in frontend
 - send update to backend
 - update data in table